Deutsche Hypothekenbank

-The Deutsche Hypothekenbank (Actien-Gesellschaft) is a Mortgage bank based in Hanover, which specializes in the financing of commercial real estate and the capital market business with domestic and foreign clients.
+The Deutsche Hypothekenbank (Actien-Gesellschaft) is a German mortgage bank based in Hanover, which specializes in the financing of commercial real estate and the capital market business with domestic and foreign clients.
 It is a company of NORD/LB and forms the center of excellence for the core business area Commercial Real Estate Financing.
 The bank employs around 400 people at its five domestic locations in Hanover, Berlin, Frankfurt, Hamburg and Munich as well as its foreign locations in Amsterdam, London, Paris, Madrid and Warsaw.
 With a balance sheet total of almost €23.7 billion, the Deutsche Hypo is one of Germany's largest real estate financiers.

 History

 Founded in 1872 by Berlin merchants, the Deutsche Hypo is one of the oldest German mortgage lenders.
 It specializes in advising and financing real estate projects predominantly in Germany, Great Britain, France, Benelux and Poland.
 Furthermore, the Deutsche Hypo is active in the public sector lending business.

+In 1999, ING Group acquired majority control of Deutsche Hypothekenbank through its purchase of BHF Bank.
+It sold its 83.7 percent stake in 2006 to BHF Bank (by then owned by Sal.
+Oppenheim) and M. M. Warburg & Co. as well as private investors Peter Döhle Schiffahrts-KG and Josef H. Boquoi Familienstiftung.